skoolkid/skoolkit/sphinx/source/man/skool2asm.py.rst

   Write the disassembly in decimal.

 -E, --end `ADDR`
-  Stop converting at this address.
+  Stop converting at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -f, --fixes `N`
   Apply fixes; `N` may be one of: